learn-co-curriculum/data-types-readme/README.md

 ## Objectives

-Understand the different types of data in the Ruby language, how they are written and what that are used for.
+Understand the different types of data in the Ruby language, how they are written and what they are used for.

 ## Introduction